 Exhibition: 2 March -16 March 2019

 to work, to forge, to overwork, hands-on labour, to slog; to become involved in something dishonest, unseemly, to cheat, defraud, falsify, to poach, to fake; mysophobia: the pathological fear of contamination and germs; hand-washing practices and manicures and nail bars; ethics- are dirty hands avoidable?
 To contemplate the possibility that there are situations where, no matter what one does, there is no way to avoid committing a moral wrong?

 a surprising and previously unknown fact that has been disclosed to others; a divine or supernatural disclosure to humans of something relating to human existence: an extremely pleasant surprise; an enlightening or astonishing disclosure.

-Standpoint Gallery is pleased to present a collaborative exhibition of fifteen artists from RCA Sculpture exploring the notions of dirty hands and revelations.
+Standpoint Gallery presented a collaborative exhibition of fifteen artists from RCA Sculpture exploring the notions of dirty hands and revelations.

 The exhibition considered the idea of dirty hands and revelations in an expanded form.
 A form of determination, diagnosis and cure to discover what drives them against the odds to get things done, and how failure might be a part of this.